 We would do well to borrow from the insights of Saint Teresa of Avila.
 She said “God enters us through our wounds.”
 She acknowledges that it takes a tremendous amount of humility, integrity and self-honesty, together with charity and forgiveness, to acknowledge our shadow and to allow the long, arduous work of its transformation to begin.
 The parts of us that have been repressed and hidden, after coming to full consciousness for recognition, will be healed and transformed through God’s acceptance and love.

 If Teresa is right that God enters us through our wounds, we can’t forget that God does so as Communion.
 When we invite God in, we can expect that healing or self-acceptance will be accomplished in us through other human beings who flesh out God’s divine providence: our Brothers, friends and ministers, our spouse, counselors, and colleagues whom we trust.

-There is a sculpture that illustrates God as communion entering through our wounds.
+There is a sculpture that illustrates God entering through our wounds as Communion.
 The figures in the sculpture represent the Father, the Son and the Holy Spirit ministering to a vulnerable and solitary person.

 Its title is The Compassionate Trinity.
 The sculptor describes her intent:

 “In the center there is a human figure who represents all of us, who, with our fragility and our sufferings, our problems and refusals, are protected and enveloped by divine compassion.
 The Father, in a circle at the right, leans over us, welcomes us, kisses us, hears our supplications and sustains us.
 In a circle at the left, the Son, accepting our fragile condition, comes down to our level and shows his immense love as service to neighbor.
 From above, the Holy Spirit, warming us, opens our eyes and reveals our mission to us.”